Comparing French Doors vs Sliding Glass Doors | Brennan DFW

 Weiland builds sliding, folding, pivot, and swinging doors for luxury homes.
 They were acquired by Andersen in 2013 but Weiland has been building high-quality doors since the 1980s and continues to be a leader in specialty door manufacturing.

+A French door is a hinged door featuring glass panes for most of its length.
 In addition to the single french door, other variations include single or double french doors with sidelites and transoms and sliding french doors.
-Milgard is an example of one window and door manufacturer that offers a french-style sliding door.
-Most patio doors feature large glass centers, what really differentiates the style of the french door, is the thickness of the lower rail.
-The lower rail is generally wider than the top and sides which gives the door a distinct look.
-It’s this distinction that really defines french doors in modern design.
+Milgard is an example of one window and door manufacturer that offers a French-style sliding door.
+Most patio doors feature large glass centers, what really differentiates the style of the French door, is the thickness of the lower rail.

 French patio doors have a classic look and work especially well in homes with more traditional architectural elements.